KYVENetwork/docs/getting-started/chain-node.md

 ::: warning
 **IMPORTANT**:
-The node can be stopped with `strg + C`.
+The node can be stopped with `ctrl + c`.
 You do not need to wait for it to sync.
 Setting up a daemon service is explained later in this chapter.
 :::

 The seed only needs to be provided for the first startup.